The high-dimensional asymptotics of first order methods with random data: Proof of Theorem

-\paragraph{Part II: Characterizing discrete flow $\mathfrak{F}^\eta$ by reduction to AMP.} In \cite{celentano2020estimation}, the authors show that the exact a general first order method of the type $\mathfrak{F}^\eta$ can be reduced to an AMP algorithm followed by a post-processing operation that operates row-wise on $\btheta^t_{\eta}$ and $\br^t_{\eta}$ (and across multiple times).
+In \cite{celentano2020estimation}, the authors show that a general first order method of the type $\mathfrak{F}^\eta$ can be reduced to an AMP algorithm followed by a post-processing operation that operates row-wise on $\btheta^t_{\eta}$ and $\br^t_{\eta}$ (and across multiple times).
 This allows us to leverage existing high-dimensional characterizations of AMP that go under the name of `state evolution' \cite{bayati2011dynamics,bayati2015universality,javanmard2013state,chen2021universality}.

 We will use the notation $\cil{t} := \flr{t} + \eta$.
 We introduce the following DMFT system $\mathfrak{S}^\eta:=\mathfrak{S}^\eta(\theta^0, \theta^*, z, \delta, \lambda, \ell)$:

 where the functional derivatives are determined by